samuel-s-marques/thisbotdoesnotexist/readme.md

-# thisbotdoesnotexist.com
+# thisbotdoesnotexist

 ## Description

-thisbotdoesnotexist.com is a unique project that combines advanced image generation, procedural attribute creation, and AI-powered chat capabilities to create and interact with unique, non-existent individuals.
+thisbotdoesnotexist is a unique project that combines advanced image generation, procedural attribute creation, and AI-powered chat capabilities to create and interact with unique, non-existent individuals.
 It mimics the concept of the 'thispersondoesnotexist.com' website but with a more immersive and comprehensive twist.

 ## Features